SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Data

 \subsection{Stellar Activity Indicators}

-Inferring whether the gravitational effect of a planetary companion is responsible for periodic RV variations is impossible without understanding the context of the host star, as oscillating signals associated with the star itself can manifest as false-positive planets in RV measurements.
-There are several well-known sources of such stellar activity that operate over a range of timescales and variability amplitudes.
-For example, acoustic oscillations in Sun-like stars, including p-mode oscillations, operate on timescales of several minutes and cause the stellar surface to pulsate with an amplitude of order several $\text{m\,s}^{-1}$ \citep[e.g.,][]{Gelly+1986AA, Bouchy+2001AA}.
+Inferring whether the gravitational effect of a planetary companion is responsible for periodic RV variations and avoiding false-positive detections requires knowledge of any intrinsic variations of the host star.
+There are several well-known sources of stellar activity that operate over a range of timescales and variability amplitudes.
+For example, acoustic oscillations in Sun-like stars, including p-mode oscillations, operate on timescales of several minutes and cause the stellar surface to pulsate with an amplitude of order several \ms\ \citep[e.g.,][]{Gelly+1986AA, Bouchy+2001AA}.
 Oscillations of similar magnitude are also induced by surface granulation, or the rising and falling of convective cells of plasma, on timescales up to a day \citep[e.g.,][]{Dumusque+2011AA_granulation, Meunier+2015AA}.

-Most relevant to our analysis here are stellar activity signals that often operate (for Sun-like stars) over longer timescales comparable to the orbital periods of potential planetary companions.
-Notably, magnetic activity-induced surface inhomogeneities such as star spots, plages, and faculae are modulated by the star's rotation, leading to quasi-periodic variations in the observed RV signal at the $\sim$10~$\text{m\,s}^{-1}$ level for Sun-like stars on timescales comparable to the stellar rotation period \citep[e.g.,][]{Donahue+1997SoPh, Dumusque+2011AA_spots, Haywood+2016MNRAS}.
-Further cyclic variations with periods comparable to the Solar magnetic cycle ($\sim$11~yr) are driven by the star's internal magnetic dynamos, with amplitudes exceeding $\sim$10~$\text{m\,s}^{-1}$ over that timescale \citep[e.g.,][]{Baliunas+1996ApJ, Dumusque+2011AA_magnetic, Isaacson+2024arXiv}.
+Of particular concern for this study are stellar activity signals of Sun-like stars that can operate over timescales comparable to the orbital periods of potential planetary companions.
+In particular, magnetic activity-induced surface inhomogeneities such as star spots, plages, and faculae may be modulated by stellar rotation, leading to quasi-periodic oscillations in the observed RVs.
+These stellar activity signals can have amplitudes at the $\sim$10~\ms\ level for Sun-like stars with timescales on the order of the stellar rotation period \citep[e.g.,][]{Donahue+1997SoPh, Dumusque+2011AA_spots, Haywood+2016MNRAS}.
+Additional RV variations with periods comparable to the Solar magnetic cycle ($\sim$11~yr) may also be driven by a star's internal magnetic dynamos, with signal amplitudes exceeding $\sim$10~\ms\ \citep[e.g.,][]{Baliunas+1996ApJ, Dumusque+2011AA_magnetic, 2024ApJS..274...35I}.